Total Credits: 3

 Jenifer Renzenbrink Smith is a partner in the Austin office of DLA Piper, where she practices corporate and securities law.
 Jenifer's practice focuses on the representation of technology, life sciences and emerging growth companies, venture capital firms, and investment banks in a variety of corporate and securities law matters, including entity formation, private equity and debt financings, mergers and acquisitions, and SEC compliance.

-Check back with this page for updates on pending submissions.
 Many other states will allow attorneys to receive CLE credit by listening to courses approved in these states.
-Please speak with your state's board of CLE to ensure that they will accept credit from an out of state provider in one of these states.
+Please speak with your state's board of CLE to ensure that they will accept credit from an out of state provider in one of these states

 Please wait ...